Doing Business in Norway

 Norway is an egalitarian society with flat hierarchies and power structures that do not keep management and employees estranged.
 Norwegians often work across hierarchies rather than down through the line.
 The leadership style is informal, and is based on employee freedom with responsibility.

-The World Bank's Ease of Doing Business Survey for 2017 ranks Norway 6th out of 190 countries, testament to its advanced economy and transparent business practices.
-The country scored particularly well in the categories of resolving insolvency (6th) and enforcing contracts (4th).
+Despite some initial cultural differences, expats should find Norway a very easy country in which to do business.
+The country ranks highly on international business surveys, with the World Bank's Ease of Doing Business Survey for 2019 ranking Norway 7th out of 190 countries, testament to its advanced economy and transparent business practices.
+The country scored particularly well in the categories of resolving insolvency (5th) and enforcing contracts (3rd).

 Important industries in Norway include oil and gas, fish farming, industrial fishing, mineral processing, hydroelectric power, shipping and ship building.